panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ([3, 7]).reduce(sum) // => 10
 ```

-Because the function declaration creates a variable in the current scope, alongside with regular function call, it is useful for recursion or detaching event listeners.
-Contrary to function expressions or arrow functions that do not create binding with the function variable by its name.
+Because the function declaration creates a variable in the current scope, alongside regular function calls, it is useful for recursion or detaching event listeners.
+Contrary to function expressions or arrow functions, that do not create a binding with the function variable by its name.

-For example to calculate recursively the factorial:
+For example, to calculate recursively the factorial you have to access the function inside:

 ```javascript
 function factorial(n) {